Tomioka Hachimangu Shrine

 - 1-20-3 Tomioka, Koto-ku, Tokyo

-(1) About 3 minutes on foot from Monzen-Nakacho Station on the Tokyo Metro Tozai Line
+- 3-minute walk from Monzen-nakacho Station on the Tokyo Metro Tozai Line or Toei Oedo Line

 - Official Website